Skip to Main Content

 The Digital Health System of the Future

-UMass Memorial Health recently unveiled a new state-of-the-art digital hub to consolidate its virtual care operations, along with a new 72-bed North Pavilion subacute hospital, designed from the ground up with tech-enabled patient rooms.
-Within the Digital Hub space, UMass can now flex up to 7 observation stations 24/7.
+UMass Memorial recently unveiled a new state-of-the-art digital hub to consolidate its virtual care operations, along with a new 72-bed North Pavilion subacute hospital, designed from the ground up with tech-enabled patient rooms.
+Within the Digital Hub space, UMass Memorial can now flex up to 7 observation stations 24/7.

 “As we design new clinical spaces, we’re proceeding with telehealth solutions integrated into the care setting,” said Smith.
 “Next-gen will be every bed, every room — either on the wall or attached to the TV.
 We’ll use the technology for a variety of use cases like virtual rounding, remote observation, specialty consults, patient family communication, and even tele-ICU level care.
 And the funny thing is, it was an easy sell to hospital leadership because they understand the importance of hybrid care and balancing staffing demands.
 I just think hybrid care is the new standard.”